Ju-On/Offensive-Security/AD Attack Notes.md

 To gather data from AD, BloodHound requires the use of a collector.
 Several tools are available for this purpose, including SharpHound and bloodhound-python.

 Bloodhound uses Neo4j’s graph-based data structure a to efficiently store, query, and visualize AD relationships, making it easier to identify potential attack paths and security weaknesses within an AD domain.

+🔵 **Microsoft Management Console (MMC):** MMC is is a framework that provides a graphical user interface and a programming interface for managing and configuring Windows-based systems.
+It hosts various administrative tools, called snap-ins, which are used to manage hardware, software, and network components on a Windows operating system.

+To use MMC for AD enumeration, we first need to install the Remote Server Administration Tools (RSAT) AD Snap-Ins.

 -------
 **Reference:**